flaubert-dev/really-simple-theme/README.md

 ## Installation
 1. From the admin panel, go to Appearance > Themes and click the Add New button.
-2. Search for "Really Simple"
+2. Search for "Really Simple".
-3. Install and activate
+3. Install and activate.

 ## Frequently Asked Questions
 ### Is Really Simple Free?